 Former Spartan All-American Sam Militello is in his 20th season as a member of the coaching staff at The University of Tampa.
 He was promoted from assistant coach to associate head coach prior to the 2009 season.

-Militello has served as the top assistant coach for Joe Urso's entire tenure at UT, as the duo became the fastest in NCAA Division II history to reach 500 career wins.
-While reaching the milestone in 2012, Militello coached a pair of first-team all-Sunshine State Conference selections in Sean Bierman and Ben O'Shea.
+Militello has served as the top assistant coach for Joe Urso's entire tenure at UT, as the duo became the fastest in NCAA Division II history to reach 500, 600, 700 and most recently 800 career wins.
+In his tenure with the Spartans, a total of 19 of his pitchers have been named All-Americans.

 In the national championship season of 2015, Militello was charged with leading a pitching staff that was without its top two starters due to injury.
 He guided Michael Calkins from a reliever to starting pitcher, as the lefty would conclude the season with a complete game victory over Catawba in the national championship game en route to Most Outstanding Player honors.

-During his coaching career at his alma mater, he has also coached a total of 28 pitchers who have been selected in the MLB Draft.
+During his coaching career at his alma mater, he has also coached a total of 35 pitchers who have been selected in the MLB Draft.
 At least one Spartan pitcher has been selected in 13 of the last 14 drafts.

 As Joe Urso’s top assistant, Militello is in charge of the pitching staff.
 Militello capped a brilliant three-year career with the Spartans by capturing the NCAA II National Player-of-the-Year award in 1990 when he posted a 15-2 record, 1.75 ERA and 182 strikeouts as he led Tampa to a third place finish in the NCAA II National Championship Series.